dowsing water, noble minerals, oil/gas fields, geopathic stress using advanced map dowsing

 Incredibly, whilst some drillers do use dowsers, many don't.
 Instead they make use of geological maps of the area plus an onsite visit to ascertain (make an educated guess) where they might find water.
 (Many drillers charge a fee just for visiting your site to see if there might be a place where they could drill for water - so do remember to ask before you invite them over.)

 A professional water dowser from the BSD register will make a preliminary remote dowse of your site.
-If sweet water is found then he'll visit your site to mark the location.
-If only 'sour' water is found then you can choose whether you wish to drill for this water and treat it before use, or just abandon the idea.
+If water is found then he'll visit your site to mark the location.
+I will do my best to find clean water and also recommend that all boreholes drilled need to be tested with the appropriate authorities afterwards.
 The dowser will also in most cases be available to attend the drilling and oversee the job to ensure all goes smoothly.

 Will the driller slow down as he approaches the water?

-'No water No fee' is an oft used expression in water drilling contracts - but this isn't always as fair as it sounds.
+'No water No fee' is an often used expression in water drilling contracts - but this isn't always as fair as it sounds.

 Would you like to speak to Peter? just call